npiesco/posixlake/README.md

 See the License for the specific language governing permissions and limitations under the License.

-**Why Apache 2.0?** FSDB builds on Delta Lake (Apache 2.0) and follows Linux Foundation standards for open infrastructure software.
+**Why Apache 2.0?** posixlake builds on Delta Lake (Apache 2.0) and follows Linux Foundation standards for open infrastructure software.
 This permissive license enables broad adoption while protecting contributors through patent grants.

 See [LICENSE.md](LICENSE.md) for the full license text.